-1.3 A maximum of 75% of the Plan's assets may be invested in equity investments excluding Real Estate Investment Trust (REIT) securities and Private Equity.
+1.3 A maximum of 75% of the Fund's assets may be invested in equity investments.

-A minimum of 20% of the Plan's assets shall be invested in fixed income assets.
+A minimum of 20% of the Fund's assets shall be invested in fixed income assets.

-A maximum of 20% of the Plan's assets may be invested in real property or interests or REIT securities in real property.
+A maximum of 20% of the Fund's assets may be invested in real property or interests in real property.

-No more than 3.5% of the Plan may be invested in the common stock of a single corporation or bonds of an entity not guaranteed by the United States Government.
+No more than 3.5% of the Fund may be invested in the common stock of a single corporation or bonds of an entity not guaranteed by the United States Government.